solver1104/nn-cpp-implementation/README.md

 # nn-cpp-implementation
 A work in progress Neural Network implementation developed purely from C++ STL using Genetic Algorithm to tune weights.
+Note that it currently doesn't work very well, due to a few functions which need to be tuned, namely, the genetic fitness algorithm and the evolutionary mutation algorithm.
+Currently, the constants in the code are tuned to be used for recognizing 28x28 images of digits.
+Simply change the number of input, hidden, and output nodes to use the algorithm for learning other data sets.